noi-techpark/odh-docs/source/faq.rst

 Frequently Asked Questions
 ==========================

-.. versionchanged:: 2021.08 new format for content

-.. versionadded:: 2021.08 new entry for licenses

 This section contains answers to questions frequently asked by people who want to contribute to the |odh| project or search for information about the project.